matteo14c/HaploCoV/README.md

 2. passed only the score threshold;
 3. passed only the prevalence thresholds.

-After the header, 3 distinct sections follow in the same order indicated by the above numbered least.
-Each section is introduced by a # symbol, and concluded by the sentence: "A detailed report follows".
+After the header, 3 distinct sections follow in the same order indicated by the above numbered list.
+Each section is introduced by a "#" symbol, and concluded by the sentence: "A detailed report follows".
 In the report each candidate lineage/variant is introduced by a # followed by a progressive number and its name.
 Names are according to the convention explained in the section [Novel designations](https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations) of the manual, and are formed by juxtaposing:

 * the `name of the parental lineage`;